ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL. To see other pages

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the leukemia cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.
+Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Or, it is given by a hematologist, a doctor who specializes in treating blood disorders.

 Systemic chemotherapy gets into the bloodstream to reach leukemia cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 Drugs that are used to treat HCL include cladribine (Leustatin) and pentostatin (Nipent).
-For most people with HCL, both cladribine and pentostatin can bring a remission that lasts for many years and are the standard initial treatment for the disease.
+These are the standard initial treatment for HCL.
+For most people with HCL, both these drugs can bring a remission that lasts for many years.

 PLL is treated with a combination of drugs, and several different regimens can be used.
-The specific regimen recommended for each patient is based on the type of chemotherapy the patient may have received previously and the possible side effects.
+A specific regimen is recommended for each patient.
+It is based on the type of chemotherapy the patient may have received previously and the possible side effects.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Immunotherapy for HCL includes recombinant interferon alpha (Alferon, Intron A, Roferon-A).
 Learn more about the basics of immunotherapy.